turing4ever/turing4ever.github.io/_posts/2018-12-20-parsing-json-with-jq.md

   "c3.xlarge": 1
 }
 ````
-`jq` is a very powerful tool that can enable you to do anything you want to JSON.
-I will write more notes on how to make wonders happen with this library.
+`jq` is a very powerful tool that can make wonders happen to JSON.
+I will write more notes on it.